 The novelty of SUPing with mom or dad will wear off quick for most little ones!
 Here are some tips to keep your kiddos entertained during your paddle adventures:

 - Let your kids pick out a cool landmark that they see in the distance so you can paddle and see it up close.
-You then can proceed to have them pick a new landmark to adventure to.

 - Bring a small toy for them to play with.

 - Continuously teach your kids new facts about the body of water you’re paddling (wildlife, geography, etc.).